 In North America there were the same craftsmen found in Europe such as carpenters, coopers, tanners, millers and blacksmiths.
 There were also apothecaries who sold drugs.

-By the 18th century most towns had specialised trades such as gunsmiths, locksmiths, clock and watch makers, silversmiths and cabinet makers.
+By the 18th century most towns had specialized trades such as gunsmiths, locksmiths, clock and watch makers, silversmiths and cabinet makers.

 In the north shipbuilding flourished in the 18th century and there were many shipwrights, caulkers, rope makers, block makers and sailmakers.
 By 1700 most towns also had a sawmill powered by water.
 In the North American colonies, lumber was abundant.
 So were streams and rivers.

 Gambling was very common and people placed bets on games like cards, dice, skittles and shuffleboard.
 Billiards was also a popular game.

 The history of games